plongquian/pet_shelter/source/adoption/other_animals.rst

 .. figure:: squints.png
     :width: 50%

-Squints is commonly referred to as fur ball here.
+Squints is commonly referred to as "Fur Ball" here.
 He is friendly, but does not like fast movements.
-You must be very gentle when handling this little guy.
+You must be very gentle when handling this little guy, or else he loses trust very quickly.

 **Pet Details:**
 	* Type: Rabbit